jmschrack/atlas-scientific-i2c-nodejs/README.md

 This is collection of wrapper classes which handle working with EZO Devices over I2C in NodeJS.

+## Supported Devices

+* pH
+* Peristaltic Pump
+* ORP
+* EC
+* DO

+> Any device that responds properly to the info command, but it not in the supported list, will be instantiated as a generic EZO device

 # Install

 This requires the PromisifiedBus class from i2c-bus